Walking machines had been a stable of sci-fi at least since War of the Worlds; but no one ever did it as well as The Empire Strikes Back.

 The four-legged, gyro-balanced, walking cargo vehicle shown on pages 80-81 is from the US Steel Interface portfolio series [published in 1969 - see image below].
 The environment is arctic and the mission is to deliver goods and critical supplies to an isolated exploratory colony beyond the DEWline.
 Like several of the preceding designs, the 'feet' can be rotated and locked to form powered wheels for rolling over smooth terrain but, seen here in the walking mode, they are covered with ice that is breaking up into radial slivers as the pneumatic pods flex.
 Defining this part of the design concept more closely, Mead explains that "the largest land animal now extant is the elephant.
 As he puts his weight on each foot the metacarpals and tarsals fan out from the ankle and the foot spreads, distributing the pressure.
 Conversely, as the weight is retracted the foot contracts and never gets stuck in the mud.
 The same principle was incorporated here; the 'foot' structure would be alternately inflated and deflated in the walking mode to duplicate the natural function of the elephant's foot.
 As a matter of fact, when I did this the US Government had already funded a military project for a walking machine [RH-2010 - the GE Walking Truck] and had built an analog computer-co-ordinated prototype that successfully walked over loosely stacked railroad ties.
 The seated driver not only operated extremely sensitive hand and foot controls that duplicated and amplified his motions, but also had calculated feedback that allowed him to 'feel' the feet making ground contact!"

-This particular painting appeared in the 1969 US Steel - Portfolio of Possibilities, though Syd Mead has made something of a habit out of mechanical walkers over the years, including moon walkers from the 1984 book Oblagon: Concepts of Syd Mead.
+This particular painting appeared in the 1969 US Steel - Portfolio of Possibilities (Syd Mead made something of a habit out of mechanical walkers over the years, including moon walkers from the 1984 book Oblagon: Concepts of Syd Mead), a portfolio Joe Johnston got a hold of during the production of The Empire Strikes Back.

 "George Lucas and Gary Kurtz knew at the outset that there was going to be a snow battle, and they knew we were going to have armored speeders.
 But they hadn't really decided on what kind of vehicles the Empire would have or how they were going to do it.
 At first they considered using existing military tanks from the Norwegian army, redressing them to make them look alien.
 I did a bunch of sketches using the tanks as a basis.
 Then I ran across a xerox that a friend of mine had.
 It was a promotional brochure put out by U.S. Steel in the early Sixties and contained a whole slew of full-color paintings indicating 'what still will be used for in the future.'
 The paintings were done by Syd Meade (sic) (Star Trek conceptual artist).
 Interestingly enough, one of the paintings showed a four-legged walking truck!
 That's here the initial walker idea came from.
 It was a very unique design."